-102. Each example was independently classified as a shell-noun phrase by Ren, sensibility, and irritability of every part of the body, are rendered less susceptible of impressions, by the use of opium.
+It is evident to the most superficial observer, that the sensibility, and irritability of every part of the body, are rendered less susceptible of impressions, by the use of opium.

-101. For "arising" and "affecting," the search captured all phrases in which "all cases" preceded the verb by up to five words, accounting for the possibility of intervening words such as the phrase "both in law and equity," which separates "all cases" from "arising" in Article III.
+99. For "arising" and "affecting," the search captured all phrases in which "all cases" preceded the verb by up to five words, accounting for the possibility of intervening words such as the phrase "both in law and equity," which separates "all cases" from "arising" in Article III.